AntonC9018/Dungeon-Hopper-Docs/docs/home.md

 The existence of this sort of paradigm allows us to easily switch the underlying engine if needed, as long as it supports lua as its scripting language.

-As the graphics improve over time, its API will be documented as well.
+As the graphics improves over time, its API will be documented as well.

 ## The weird imports